-Members of the Program Committee are happy to consult on the crafting of competitive proposals.
-Please consider consulting them (via links given below) before clicking on the link to the SAA’s proposal submissions forms.
+Members of the Program Committee are happy to consult on the crafting of competitive proposals, provided they are contacted 6-10 weeks before the proposal deadline.
+Please consider contacting them (via links given below) before clicking on the links to the SAA’s proposal submissions forms.

 Proposing a Seminar or Workshop